My Method of Widening a BSA Bantam or Triumph Cub Rear hub.

 These were both in good condition, without any breakage...

 I started with the tapered tap and finished with the full threaded tap.
-Now the original threads only come to three quarters of the depth of the holes, and as soon as you can feel the point of the tap protruding through the bottom (Just), stop, do not go right through.
+Now the original threads only come to three quarters of the depth of the holes, and as soon as you can feel the point of the tap protruding through the bottom (Just), Stop, do not go right through.

 For one you will break the tap, because the holes were not drilled right through with the tapping drill for a reason?